Debt Management Plans & Your Credit: What You Need to Know

-A debt management plan allows you to consolidate your unsecured debt payments into one monthly payment.
+Working with a certified credit counselor, a debt management plan allows you to consolidate your unsecured debt payments into one monthly payment.
 At the beginning of a debt management plan, you select a payment date that will work best for you.
 This payment is then distributed to your creditors.
-This allows you to effectively manage the cash flow of your household and helps to establish a consistent, on time payment pattern to creditors.
+This allows you to effectively manage the cash flow of your household and helps to establish a consistent, on-time payment pattern to creditors.

-While a debt management plan may not hurt your credit score, it may influence whether or not a lender will provide you a loan.
-Some lenders look past the score at the report and if they see that you are enrolled in a debt management plan, they may not feel it is a good time to lend you money for additional debt.
+Aside from the credit score, a debt management plan may also influence whether or not a lender will provide you with a loan.
+Some lenders look past the score in the report and if they see that you are enrolled in a debt management plan, they may not feel it is a good time to lend you money for additional debt.

-However, there are many lenders that will work with people who are on a debt management plan.
-Often those lenders will request a letter from the credit counseling agency stating how long the person has been on the plan and verifying that the person has been making their payments.
+There are many lenders that will work with people who are on a debt management plan.
+Often those lenders will request a letter from the credit counseling agency stating how long the person has been on the plan and verify that the person has been making their payments.
 "A typical creditor uses the scoring model.
 They don't look at the comment.
-They look at the scoring," says Maxine Sweet, vice president of consumer affairs for Experian, “Paying off a big chunk of debt on your own or with the help of a debt management plan will give your credit score a boost.”
+They look at the scoring," says Maxine Sweet, former vice president of consumer affairs for Experian.
+“Paying off a big chunk of debt on your own or with the help of a debt management plan will give your credit score a boost,” says Sweet.

 One of the best benefits of a debt management plan is that you may be able to repay debts at an accelerated rate, usually in five years or less.
 The rate of repayment depends on benefits, such as lower interest rates, that may be extended by each individual creditor.
 A faster repayment is possible with lowered interest rates because more money goes towards the principal (the balance owed without fees or interest charges) of the debt each month.
 Also, by maintaining the same monthly payment amount, once the first creditor is paid off, that payment is distributed among the remaining creditors which increases the payment to them and, in turn, makes pay-off faster.